 It is as if this Scripture is being taught from a hillside to a group of people by the Lord Jesus.
-Here is someone who teaches kingdom principles with compassion, with patience, and with understanding.
+Here is someone who teaches kingdom principles with compassion, patience, and understanding.
 But most of all, from a sense of authority from the essence of LOVE.

 “All these great people continued living with faith until they died.
 They did not get the things God promised his people.
 But they were happy just to see those promises coming far in the future.
 They accepted the fact that they were like visitors and strangers here on earth.
-When people accept something like that, they show they are waiting for a country that will be their own” (Hebrews 11:13-14 ERV).
+When people accept something like that, they show they are waiting for a country that will be their own” (Hebrews 11:13-14)

-Paraphrase verse 34 continued.
+Paraphrase verse 34 continued (“I am the Lord your God“).
 I AM the ONE, the Faithful and True LORD who says these things.
 This is not a suggestion.
 This is a commandment.
 These principles and teachings are firm and

 So we can see that LOVE to THE NEIGHBOR takes many forms and many shapes.
 But the over-riding principle is the essence of thinking and considering of OTHERS before we place our own SELF-interests as supreme.

 Especially for those who are outside the Lord’s kingdom and looking in.
 (Leviticus 19:34)